 98. Once again, in reaction to a crisis, a woman is forced to leave her community to be safe.

 She is forced to leave her community to access trauma counselling.
-Often times, this means making a choice to leave her children and family behind and travel to an urban centre.
+Often times, this means underlying factor in underreporting."47

-99. Superintendent Pritchard further stated that "not having a place to go of safety is an underlying factor in underreporting."
+99. Superintendent Pritchard further stated that "not having a place to go of safety is an

-&lt;sup>44 Supra note 43 at p.
+44 Supra note 43 at p.

-&lt;sup>47 Supra note 34 at pg.
+47 Supra note 34 at pg.
 177